 - If the destination is Office 365, increase the shared mailboxes maxsend and maxreceive size to 150MB.
 Refer to How do I migrate large mail items to Office 365?
 If the destination is Exchange, increase the message size limits.
 Refer to How do I increase the Exchange message size limits?

 - Set up the Public Folder migration project.
 Read the How do I create a new migration project? article for more information.
+Note: If your Destination endpoint is GCC High, then select Office 365 (US Government) when creating your Destination endpoint.

 - Set Project Advanced Options.
 See What project Advanced Options are available?